uivraeus/teamquest-lab/public/privacy.md

 More details on where information is stored and maintained can be found in the [Third Party Providers](#third-party-providers) section below.

 ## Additional collection and processing of personal data for logged in users
-For users that create an account and _log in_ to access the various survey- and team administration functions, what is described in in [the section for all users](#data-all-users) is still valid.
+For users that create an account and _log in_ to access the various survey- and team administration functions, what is described in [the section for all users](#data-all-users) is still valid.
 In _addition_ to that, the following also applies.

 ### Registering an account
 To be able to _initiate_ surveys, you have to register an account via an automatic sign-up process.
 For this purpose you specify the following information that we will collect and process as personal data: